How To Use Pinterest For Business

 - Include your web address in your comment: Everyone does not realize that when they click the image it takes them to the website so including it in the comment section will bring more traffic.

-- Make sure every web page has a pin-able graphic.
+- Make sure every page on your website has an appealing pin-able graphic.

 - Use tall graphics (800 pixels is perfect): The 800 pixel high image is the one that gets re-pinned most often.